Omar & Miguel Fabian

 Barro Negro (Black) Ceramics

-Miguel Fabian Pedro was born August 28, 1951, in San Bartolo Coyotepec, Oaxaca.
-Village Crafts by tradition, as the son and grandson of artisans.
-His parents, Rufino Fabian Pedro Garcia and Maria Ortiz, taught Pedro his craft.
+Omar and Miguel Fabian Pedro live an dwork in San Bartolo Coyotepec, Oaxaca.
+The son and grandson of artists, Miguel's parents, Rufino Fabian Pedro Garcia and Maria Ortiz, taught him his craft.
 He is the fifth generation of barro negro ceramicists in his family.

 It takes up to eight days to make each pot.
 The clay they use is free from a natural source 4 km away, but only men are allowed to collect it because (as the rumors go) women bring bad luck and the clay will have stones in it.

 San Bartolo Coyotepec, Oaxaca has produced pottery for centuries.
 Pottery artifacts unearthed in many of Oaxaca's archaeological sites have been traced to the clay found only in this area.
 The earthenware vessels were once used to transport mescal from hillside farms into the communities for sale.
 The containers held about 3 gallons each and were lashed together and slung over the backs of burros for the journey.
 With the advent of plastic jugs, the use of the heavy pottery was abandoned.
 The potters of Coyotepec began to search for new applications of their pottery skills.